Skip Navigation

 • Limitations

-This article describes how to use AWS PrivateLink to create a secure connection between an AWS VPC and a Heroku Key-Value Store (KVS) instance running in a Private Space or a Shield Private Space.
+This article describes how to use AWS PrivateLink to create a secure connection between an Amazon Virtual Private Cloud (AWS VPC) and a Heroku Key-Value Store (KVS) instance running in a Private Space or a Shield Private Space.
 This process involves three high-level steps:

 1. Creating an endpoint service on your Private or Shield Heroku Key-Value Store instance